 We estimate that in aggregate, the entire global traditional reinsurance market covers USD 40 billion of single-event loss in Florida, i.e., ~10% of the total dedicated global capital base of the reinsurance industry.[7]
 In recent years, ILS have grown to the point that they provide an estimated USD 50 billion of additional hurricane coverage to insurance companies and reinsurers active in the state.[8]
 Therefore, ILS have significantly helped spread hurricane risk outside of the Florida insurance market, helping to reduce the potential economic impact of a major hurricane on the citizens of Florida.
 Moreover, by helping to manage Florida’s risk better, ILS have contributed to the stabilization of re/insurance markets globally so they can better support sustainable economic activity and growth worldwide.

 ILS are also helping close insurance protection gaps.
 In 2019, Swiss Re estimated that the global gap between insurance need and insurance availability – the ‘protection gap’ – stood at a staggering USD 1.2 trillion across the three main lines of insurance business: property, health and life.[9]
-Of this, they estimate a global protection gap for natural catastrophes of USD 137 billion, noting that only 33% of the total global economic losses from natural catastrophes over the previous decade were borne by re/insurance on average.[10]
+Of this, in 2023 they estimated an average global protection gap for disasters (both natural and man-made) of USD 136 billion, noting that only 42% of the total global economic losses from disasters over the previous decade were borne by re/insurance on average.[10]

 For these reasons, in recent decades, development organizations have made significant investments to build and expand insurance mechanisms in developing and emerging economies.
 These insurance building efforts include the tapping of the ILS market for catastrophic natural disaster risks that can overwhelm local insurance systems and shock economies.
 With technical assistance from the World Bank, the Turkish government established the Turkish Catastrophe Insurance Pool to significantly reduce the government’s fiscal exposure to earthquake risk by providing affordable catastrophe risk insurance for lower-income, urban Turkish homeowners.
 A key element to achieve affordability was the management of reinsurance costs, which involved the use of catastrophe bonds.[12]
 More economically developed nations are also increasingly considering ILS, including the US Federal government, which launched a catastrophe bond program in 2018 for the National Flood Insurance Program.
 In these ways, ILS are supporting progress on globally agreed commitments on disaster risk management and insurance made by governments through the Sustainable Development Goals (SDGs) and Sendai Framework for Disaster Risk Reduction.[13]
 By providing a structural capital solution to the re/insurance industry, ILS help close protection gaps by expanding and supporting the efficient functioning of the global re/insurance marketplace, helping it deliver on the promise of insurance for societies across the globe.

 Finally, in recent years, World Bank bonds have been increasingly used as a collateral solution for catastrophe bonds.
-As of 2019, more than 60 catastrophe bonds with an aggregate amount of approximately USD 13 billion have used World Bank bonds as collateral.[14]
-These World Bank bonds are issued off the same global debt issuance program that the World Bank uses to issue roughly USD 50 billion annually to fund its sustainable development activities.
+As of August 2024, ~70 catastrophe bonds with an aggregate amount of over USD 17 billion have used World Bank bonds as collateral.
+These World Bank bonds are issued off the same global debt issuance program that the World Bank uses to issue roughly USD 50 billion annually to fund its sustainable development activities.[14]
 The proceeds from every single issue contribute to the World Bank’s mission to alleviate poverty and boost shared prosperity in its member countries.
 When ILS sponsors choose these World Bank bonds as a collateral solution, therefore, the positive social impact of an ILS investment is further enhanced.

 Governance Benefits and Significance for ILS